Center-for-Global-Development/msa-amc-sizing/index.md

 While the all-in cost of running from start to finish is \$3.4 million, because the innovator stops incurring costs upon failure, the expected cost at time of initiation is only $1.9 million.

 We now need to introduce the time value of money.
 Discounting reduces future costs, as firms value expenses incurred in the future less than they value expenses they incur in the present.
 For example, if we use an 8.05% discount rate (from <a href="https://pages.stern.nyu.edu/~adamodar/New_Home_Page/datafile/wacc.html" target="_blank" rel="noopener noreferrer">Damadoran 2024</a>), we get the following table for our livestock vaccine modeling.
-, we get the following table for our livestock vaccine modeling.

   <table>